goldprogr/ascoin/doc/README.md

-Condominium Core
+asocoin Core
 =====================

 Setup
 ---------------------
-[Condominium Core](http://Condominiumcoin.com) is the original Condominium client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Condominium transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[asocoin Core](http://asocoincoin.com) is the original asocoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of asocoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Condominium on your native platform.
+The following are some helpful notes on how to run asocoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/condominium-qt (GUI, 32-bit) or bin/32/condominiumd (headless, 32-bit)
+- bin/32/asocoin-qt (GUI, 32-bit) or bin/32/asocoind (headless, 32-bit)
-- bin/64/condominium-qt (GUI, 64-bit) or bin/64/condominiumd (headless, 64-bit)
+- bin/64/asocoin-qt (GUI, 64-bit) or bin/64/asocoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run condominium-qt.exe.
+Unpack the files into a directory, and then run asocoin-qt.exe.

 ### OSX

-Drag Condominium-Qt to your applications folder, and then run Condominium-Qt.
+Drag asocoin-Qt to your applications folder, and then run asocoin-Qt.

 ### Need Help?

-* See the documentation at the [Condominium Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [asocoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [Condominium Forum](http://Condominiumcoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [asocoin Forum](http://asocoincoin.com/).
-* Join one of our Discord groups [Condominium Discord Groups](https://discord.gg/YcnvMqt).
+* Join one of our Discord groups [asocoin Discord Groups](https://discord.gg/YcnvMqt).

 Building
 ---------------------
-The following are developer notes on how to build Condominium on your native platform.
+The following are developer notes on how to build asocoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)